-To learn more about each of these side trips, keep an eye out for our upcoming article.
+To learn more about each of these side excursions, keep an eye out for our upcoming article.

 By now you’re no doubt extremely excited about hiking the Overland Track in Tasmania!
-But there are still a few things you probably should know before you hit the trail.
+The scenery and walking trails around Cradle Mountain Lake St Clair National Park are stunning, but there are still a few things you probably should know before you hit the trail.

-These are some of the most common questions we got from people when we did our hike, and we hope they help you too.
+These are some of the most common questions we got from people when we did the Overland Track, and we hope they help you too.

 Since the Overland Track has had significant upgrades to the trail over the last few years, it is no longer the extremely difficult and challenging hike it once was.

-Elevated boardwalks now make up a large portion of the trail, and are often found over some of the muddier sections.
+Elevated boardwalks now make up a large portion of the Overland Track, and are often found over some of the muddier sections.

 Most of the track has been built, cleared and compacted, and is very easy to follow.

-In other sections however you’ll be navigating through boggy parts, over tree roots and tackling uneven and slippery terrain.
+In other sections of the Overland Track, however, you’ll be navigating through boggy parts, over tree roots and tackling uneven and slippery terrain.

 Parts are steep enough to warrant using chains to keep your balance, and large boulders and rocks will need to be navigated.

-Overall, while the terrain isn’t the most difficult in Tasmania by any stretch, it definitely requires sturdy footwear and attention to get through it safely.
+Overall, while the terrain isn’t the most difficult Cradle Mountain Lake St Clair National Park by any stretch, it definitely requires sturdy footwear and attention to get through it safely.

 There is drinking water available at every hut, which is collected from rain and stored in large rainwater tanks.
 It is recommended to sterilise the water with filter tablets or a SteriPEN.